Unit 2 Ferry Wharf

-Making the effort to change your career path at any point of your life can be daunting.
-It can be an overly “taxing” task that keeps you “comfortable” in a job you wish you left months ago.
+Making the effort to change your career path at any point in your life can be daunting.
+It can be an overly ‘taxing’ task that keeps you ‘comfortable’ in a job you wish you left months ago.
 The thought is exciting, yet you’re too afraid to take the plunge into the deep end and take yourself out of your comfort zone and maybe try something in a more specialist role.

-There is that old cliche, “the grass is greener on the other side”...
-In many cases, it is very true, depending on the context, of course!
-The only problem is that professionals aren’t willing to make changes to better their career - they’re not willing to break away, change direction or even move parallel into something completely relatable to their line of work.
+There is that old cliche, ‘the grass is greener on the other side’… In many cases, it is very true, depending on the context, of course!
+The only problem is that professionals aren’t willing to make changes to better their careers – they’re not willing to break away, change direction or even move parallel into something completely relatable to their line of work.

 The biggest problem is that people tend to forget that there is SO MUCH value you can take away from any position you work in, whether it is working in sales or working in a generalist tax role.
 It’s just a matter of being rational and understanding the balance between positives and negatives.
 This purely comes down to perspective; how you perceive a situation and your outlook will dictate your own reality.
 I don’t want to come across like a philosophical genius (although I like to think of myself as one), but it’s as simple as understanding what sort of value you can take from any of your life experiences.

 Taking that into heavy consideration, I inched closer and closer to realising that a new job would be in the works, I started exploring recruitment.
 It was far from an easy decision to even contemplate, but I knew that changes needed to be made.
-The main reason I chose to explore the so-called “undesirable” 9-5 job came down to reference - I was told numerous times to look at the recruitment industry thanks to the transferable skills gained in sales.
-Of course, the initial shock of making the decision of “moving my cheese” (“Who Moved My Cheese?” great book by Spencer Johnson) was scary but it reminded myself about perspective and my situation.
-This is where I, like many other professionals in their own perspective fields, had to put on my logical hat and think how I could apply myself in a more appropriate manner based on what I wanted to do with my career.
+The main reason I chose to explore the so-called ‘undesirable’ 9-5 jobs came down to reference – I was told numerous times to look at the recruitment industry thanks to the transferable skills gained in sales.
+Of course, the initial shock of making the decision to ‘move my cheese’ (Who Moved My Cheese? great book by Spencer Johnson) was scary but it reminded me about perspective and my situation.
+This is where I, like many other professionals in their own perspective fields, had to put on my logical hat and think about how I could apply myself in a more appropriate manner based on what I wanted to do with my career.

 Now a month in, it feels like I’ve been here for ages.
 In a good way, of course!
 It’s been an extremely warm welcome into an office of industry professionals that are not afraid to give me further insight or guidance.
-Daily tasks like contacting talent was a breeze thanks to the sales patter and speaking to strangers wasn’t a problem, until I met the telephone.
+Daily tasks like contacting talent were a breeze thanks to the sales pattern and speaking to strangers wasn’t a problem until I met the telephone.
 It was a weird feeling of anticipation that you can’t really describe, but once the initial feeling of uneasiness wore off, it became easier and easier.

 You cannot be afraid of change.
-As human beings we are programmed to fear change just as we fear failure or success.
-Fear is always that one obstacle that stops us moving into a position that will only better our careers.
-The only thing is, you have to be willing… For positive change to happen, you have to be willing to put yourself in uncomfortable situations.
+As human beings, we are programmed to fear change just as we fear failure or success.
+Fear is always that one obstacle that stops us from moving into a position that will only better our careers.
+The only thing is, you have to be willing – For positive change to happen, you have to be willing to put yourself in uncomfortable situations.
 Success, or anything you ever wanted is always on the other side of fear.
-Take the plunge… What’s stopping you?
+Take the plunge – What’s stopping you?